Frequently Asked Questions

 Some Kansas City PBS productions and most national PBS programs are available for purchase.
 Please visit our online store for ordering information and pricing.
 PBS videos are available online at Shop PBS (ordering through Shop PBS supports Kansas City PBS).
 It is a violation of copyright laws for Kansas City PBS to make a copy or “dub” of a PBS program for you.

 Where do I send comments or concerns about a program I saw on Kansas City PBS?

 We value your comments and concerns, so we have a policy that all emails, letters and phone calls will generally receive an answer within several business days.
 When we evaluate a program, our viewers’ opinions do carry a great deal of weight.
 So, if you loved a show, please let us know.
 Likewise, if you disliked a program, it is also very important that you let us know why.
 Because your comments may impact our future decisions about programs, we encourage you to send Viewer Services your thoughts via email at email@example.com by phone 816-756-3580 or by mail (125 E. 31st St., Kansas City, MO, 64108).

 Kansas City PBS does not have any impact on the creation or content of national PBS programs.
 So, in some cases, it is more appropriate to direct your comments and questions to PBS or the shows’ producers.
 If you disagree with a show’s concept, information or ideas, the best way to voice your concern is to go straight to the source by contacting the show’s creators or using the feedback system on the PBS website.

-For questions about our local productions (Flatland, Kansas City Week in Review, or any of our other locally-produced series), visit the local programs section of our website for more information.
-Many of our local productions are available for purchase at the Kansas City PBS Store.
+For more information about our local productions (Flatland, Kansas City Week in Review, or any of our other locally-produced series), visit the local programs section of our website..
+Select local productions are available for purchase at the Kansas City PBS Store.